Practical Citizenship in Mid-Victorian Britain

 “Consistently intelligent and instructive, Living Liberalism exposes the contradictions that characterized mid-Victorian liberalism, as well as the frames of mind and practices it fostered.
 Hadley’s treatments of the Fortnightly’s decision to promote signed articles, the debates surrounding the secret ballot, and the reasons opinion could be a form of agency ensure that this book will help reshape the landscape of Victorian studies.”

-North American Conference on British Stu: Albion Book Prize
+North American Conference on British Stu: Stansky Book Prize